FMO Award Weekend Sept.25-26, 2021

 - Taylor Mitchell Bursary

-Submissions for the Stingray Rising Star Award, Songs From the Heart Awards, Recording Artist of the Year, and Website Award are $20 for members and $40 for non-members.
-Become a member here.
+Submissions for Recording Artist of the Year and Songs From the Heart Awards are $20 for members and $45 for non-members.
+Click here to become a member now!

-There is no fee to apply to the Colleen Peterson Award but applicants must also apply to one of the Stingray Rising Star or Songs from the Heart Awards in order to be considered.
+There is no fee to apply to the Colleen Peterson Award.
+To be considered for this award you must apply to the Songs from the Heart Award in the Roots or Singer-Songwriter categories.
 The Ontario Arts Council (OAC) does not accept direct submissions for this award.

 Applicants can submit to as many awards as they are eligible for.
-In addition, applicants can submit multiple songs to the Stingray Rising Star Award and the Songs From the Heart Awards.
+In addition, applicants can submit multiple songs to the Songs From the Heart Awards.
 Each song submitted requires a separate application form and fee.

 Submission fees are non-refundable and help to cover application processing.